tedmoore/schelp2/docs/Classes/Event.md

 ## Description

-An Event specifies an action to be taken in response to a [#-play](#-play) message.
+An Event specifies an action to be taken in response to a [play](#play) message.
 Its key/value pairs specify the parameters of that action.
 Event inherits most of its methods from its superclasses, especially from [Dictionary](../Classes/Dictionary.md).
 Nevertheless Event inherits from [IdentityDictionary](../Classes/IdentityDictionary.md) and querying values is done by checking its keys for *identity*, not *equality*.
 For the usage and meaning of the `parent` and `proto` events, see [IdentityDictionary](../Classes/IdentityDictionary.md)'s helpfile.

 ```supercollider
 a = (x: 6, y: 7, play: { (~x * ~y).postln });